-The experiments run in the mixed reality lab at the School of Computer Science & Engineering, at the University of Westminster that provided the required VR equipment and a safe environment for conducting the study (Figure 4).
+The experiments run in the mixed reality lab at the School of Computer Science & Engineering, at the University of Westminster that provided the required VR equipment and a safe environment for conducting the study (Fig. 4).

-The VR equipment used were:
+The VR equipment used were as follows:

-- one PC able to handle the tethered Oculus VR headset (1080x1200 per eye Resolution, 110° FOV, 90Hz Refresh Rate); - an audio recording device to record interviews followed each session.
+- One PC able to handle the tethered Oculus VR headset (1080 × 1200 per eye resolution, 110° FoV, 90 Hz refresh rate): - An audio recording device to record interviews followed each session.